davidgsd/AllScan/README.md

 Minor optimizations.
 Add API to eventually support stats caching and additional stats features.
 Update CPU temp data once per minute.

 **v0.38 2022-12-24**<br>
 For EchoLink nodes don't link node Name text to ASL stats page.
-Revise Green/Yellow CPU Temp range threshold from 120 to 130 °F.
+Revise Green/Yellow CPU Temp range threshold from 120 to 130 °F. Support 7-digit (EchoLink) node numbers when reading in favorites.ini.

-**v0.37 2022-12-23**<br>
-Support 7-digit (EchoLink) node numbers when reading in favorites.ini.
 Fix issue where stats request scanning would stop once it reached an EchoLink node number in the Favorites Table.

-**v0.36 2022-12-22**<br>
-Properly handle case of invalid node number in the favorites file.
+Properly handle case of invalid node number in favorites file.
 Download ASTDB file if not found in allscan, allmon or supermon locations.
 Reload page on event-stream error if location.href is available.
-Update install/update notes.

 **v0.35 2022-12-21**<br>
 Optimize stats request timing to more quickly populate the favorites table after page load, then go to a reduced request rate over time, to reduce the chance of the ASL stats request limit (30 per minute) being exceeded if there are multiple AllScan web clients on a node.
 Link Favorites table Names text to the ASL stats page.
 Update JS reload function to prevent POST data being resubmitted after page reload.
-Minor optimizations.

 **v0.33 2022-12-20**<br>
 Add default global.inc file docs/global.inc.sample and give user option to configure and save this to ./global.inc if file was not found in . or ../supermon/.
 Documentation updates.
 GUI optimizations.
 Add default favorites file docs/favorites.ini.sample and give user option to copy this to ./favorites.ini if file was not found in . or ../supermon/.
 Use PHP cURL lib if present for ASL Stats requests.